onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

 ```
 Available Commands:
  application application management
  arx         arx management
  auth        authentication
-  completion  Generate the autocompletion script for the specified shell
+ completion  Generate the auto completion script for the specified shell
  config      config environment variables
  help        Help about any command
  key         api key management
  tenant      tenant management
  user        user management

 Flags:
  -h, --help      help for onqlave
      --json      JSON Output.
 Set to true if stdout is not a TTY.
  -v, --version   version for onqlave

 Use "onqlave [command] --help" for more information about a command.
 ```